Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 6. [References](#references)

 ## Loading the Data
 To start this project, we download data from [Zenodo's website](https://zenodo.org/records/1188976).
-The dataset is called the Ryerson Audio-Visual Database of Emotional Speech and Song.
 For this project, we will only be focusing on the speech dataset.
 Here are the libraries you will need to start:

 ```python
 import requests